floriandejonckheere/utu-thesis/thesis/chapters/05-automated-modularization/04-metrics.typ

 #citeauthor(<filippone_etal_2021>) and others @carvalho_etal_2020 @zhou_xiong_2022 calculate the value based using a heuristic function that uses the size of primitive types of method call arguments to predict the total network overhead of a microservice decomposition.
 #citeauthor(<carvalho_etal_2020>) also includes the protocol overhead in the calculation, which is the cost of the communication protocol used to send messages between services (for example, TCP headers, HTTP headers, etc.).

+#citeauthor(<quattrocchi_etal_2024>) measure network overhead as part of their operational cost metric.
+The metric also includes data management costs (CPU and memory).

 ==== Complexity